 Off-page SEO refers to your site’s overall “authority” on the web which is determined by how other websites recognize your site.
 In this post, I’ll be focusing on “On-page” SEO issues and how you can address them without fear of getting lost in too many details.

-Without SEO, Content Marketing success is out of reach.
+Without SEO, Content Marketing falls short.

 If you’ve embraced Content Marketing, or if you’re only experimenting with it to see if it has value, getting comfortable with SEO is no longer optional.

 Why?
-If you’re supplying education, insights and tools for researching, choosing and using your products or services, the expensive assets you’re creating aren’t worth much if your prospects can’t find them by using a query in a search engine.
+If you’re supplying education, insights, and tools for researching, choosing and using your products or services, the expensive assets you’re creating aren’t worth much if your prospects can’t find them by using a query in a search engine.

 So before you get too far into producing the next great infographic, video, blog post or ebook, to further your business objectives, consider all of the things that you’ll have to do right to get your content found.
 This On-Page SEO Checklist provides a guide for what to focus on.